-- A risk assessment will be in place to address how children will be protected from any risks identified - Active Gamers does not provide dedicated sleep areas or facilities of children.
+A risk assessment will be in place to address how children will be protected from any risks identified

+- Active Gamers does not provide dedicated sleep areas or facilities of children.
 This is in line with the primary school age of our participants.
 We will however provide a rest area that will have comfortable seating/bean bags in an area away from overt noise and activity.
 Children may choose to rest in this space as required or sleep if necessary.
-The sleep and rest needs of individual children will be considered - Any known health care needs of individual children relating to sleep and rest will be catered for as best as possible, in consultation with Parents and Carers.
+The sleep and rest needs of individual children will be considered. - Any known health care needs of individual children relating to sleep and rest will be catered for as best as possible, in consultation with Parents and Carers.
 This includes specific requests from families including cultural preferences - Adequate supervision and monitoring during sleep and rest periods, including the method and frequency of checking the safety, health and wellbeing of children during sleep and rest periods.
-Our service will not, as a practice, document sleep and rest periods due to the age of the children.

-Potential hazards will be managed in sleep and rest areas and on a child during sleep and rest periods.
-This includes the management of physical safety and suitability of sleep and rest environments including temperature, lighting and ventilation.
+Our service will not, as a practice, document sleep and rest periods due to the age of the children. - Potential hazards will be managed in sleep and rest areas and on a child during sleep and rest periods.
+This includes the management of physical safety and suitability of sleep and rest environments including temperature, lighting and ventilation. - Training for new staff on the practice of required sleep and rest procedures will be undertaken during the induction process.
+Regular refreshers for all staff will be scheduled.